A Comprehensive Guide to Salary Revision, Arrears, and Bonus Processing

 Salary revision is the procedure of modification of the whole pay structure including all primary salary components.
 This is where it differs from the salary hike in which an increment can be related to only one component of the entire salary structure.
 It’s very common to be unclear when it comes to salary revision and salary increment.

 Salary revision is a broader term used for a comprehensive review of all components.
-Salary increment is only one part of basic salary component for an increase in pay in the basic based on either on yearly basis in time scale.
+Salary increment is only one part of basic salary component for an increase in pay in the basic pay based on yearly in time scale.

 Arrears are increments in salary carried forward from the previous months to be paid in the current month.
 In simple words, whenever the payment that was to be made in the current month is paid later, it is considered as paid in arrears.
 Employees are paid arrears when they get a salary hike in one month but receive the amount in some other month.
 In this case, the company is due to its employees and the due amount which is paid at a later date is termed as arrears.